RomiRand/PoapArtBot/README.md

 4. Once you're happy, hit `draw!`
 5. You can draw together with your friends (__Your image needs to be from the internet__).
 Click `Export` at the bottom to copy your image configuration to your clipboard.
 Anyone you send it to can help you now.
+   You can also use this config yourself (e.g. to continue drawing after a pause).
+   If you are drawing with others, it's advised to draw random pixels.
 6. Monitor the drawing status via the progress bar at the bottom.
+You can also keep it running after you reached 100% to protect it from pixel attackers!
-Below the canvas you can also find a detailed list of all "friendly and hostile" artists (collected locally after you start drawing).
+7. Below the canvas you can find a detailed list of all "friendly and hostile" artists (collected locally after you start drawing).
-7. Don't forget to stop your HTTP-Server when you're done: Hit `Ctrl + c` in the terminal window
+8. Don't forget to stop your HTTP-Server when you're done: Hit `Ctrl + c` in the terminal window

 ![Bot drawing statistics](doc/stats.png "Bot drawing statistics")